Khalil Mack: 2018

-During a Week 6 31–28 overtime road loss to the Miami Dolphins, Mack recorded two tackles before suffering an ankle injury that resulted in him missing the first game of his career two weeks later against the New York Jets.
-Despite his absence, the Bears limited the Jets to 207 total yards, including just 57 rushing, as Chicago won 24–10.
-Mack also missed the following week's 41–9 victory over the Buffalo Bills before returning in the Week 10 Thanksgiving matchup against the Detroit Lions; in the latter's 34–22 Bears win, he recorded five tackles and sacked Matthew Stafford twice.
+During a Week 6 31–28 overtime road loss to the Miami Dolphins, Mack recorded two tackles before suffering an ankle injury that resulted in him missing the first game of his career two weeks later against the Jets.
+Despite Mack's absence, the Bears limited the Jets to 207 total yards, including just 57 rushing, as Chicago won 24–10.
+He returned in a Week 10 Thanksgiving matchup against the Lions; in the latter's 34–22 Bears victory, Mack had five tackles and sacked Matthew Stafford twice.

-During a Week 11 25-20 victory over the Minnesota Vikings, Mack recorded two tackles, sacked quarterback Kirk Cousins once, and forced a fumble from running back Dalvin Cook.
-Three weeks later, against the 11–1 Los Angeles Rams, he recorded three tackles and forced Jared Goff to fumble in a defensive effort that saw the Bears record four turnovers and win 15–6.
-In the next game against the Packers, Mack sacked Aaron Rodgers 2.5 times and had two tackles for losses.
+In Week 15 against the Packers, Mack recorded 2.5 sacks and two tackles for losses.
 On his half-sack, Mack was turned around backward by offensive lineman Jason Spriggs; unable to see Rodgers, Mack helped Bilal Nichols bring Rodgers down for a sack by using his back.
 The Bears won the game 24–17 and finished atop the NFC North while eliminating the Packers from postseason contention.

-Mack finished the 2018 season with 47 combined tackles (37 solo), 12.5 sacks, six forced fumbles, two fumble recoveries, four pass deflections, and an interception returned for a touchdown in 14 games and 13 starts; the 12.5 sacks were the most by a Bears player since Richard Dent in 1993.
-In the Wild Card Round against the Philadelphia Eagles, he recorded six tackles in the narrow 16–15 loss.
-Mack was later selected to his fourth Pro Bowl and his third first-team All-Pro, though he did not participate in the former due to injury.
-Mack received an overall grade of 90.7 from Pro Football Focus in 2018, which ranked as the 2nd highest grade among all qualifying edge defenders.
-He finished second in AP Defensive Player of the Year voting.
+Mack finished the 2018 season with 47 combined tackles (37 solo), 12.5 sacks, six forced fumbles, two fumble recoveries, four pass deflections, and an interception returned for a touchdown in 14 games; his 12.5 sacks were the most by a Bears player since Richard Dent in 1993.
+In the Wild Card Round against the Philadelphia Eagles, Mack had six tackles during the narrow 16–15 loss.
+He was later selected to his fourth Pro Bowl and his third first-team All-Pro, though Mack did not participate in the former due to injury.
+He received an overall grade of 90.7 from Pro Football Focus in 2018, which ranked as the second highest grade among all qualifying edge defenders.
+Mack finished second in AP Defensive Player of the Year voting.
 In June 2019, he received his second career pro Butkus Award.
-He was ranked third by his fellow players on the NFL Top 100 Players of 2019.
+Mack was ranked third by his fellow players on the NFL Top 100 Players of 2019.